 Back to Moving Tips & Tricks

 Do not allow passengers to ride inside the back of the truck, even if you’re planning to drive slowly or a short distance.
 Sudden stops or shifts in weight can quickly cause injury, so passengers should only ride in the truck cab.
 Ensure all passengers wear seat belts and are seated securely within the cab to minimize the risk of injury in the event of a collision.

-10. Download the Penske App
+10. Download Our App

-Explore the app’s features, such as 24/7 roadside assistance, how-to videos, and more, to enhance your rental experience and stay connected.
+Download the Penske App and explore the app’s features, such as 24/7 roadside assistance, how-to videos, and more, to enhance your rental experience and stay connected.
 And don’t forget to enjoy the journey with our ultimate moving day playlist.

+Back to Moving Tips & Tricks